gem/oq-engine/doc/underlying-science/secondary-perils.rst

 A geospatial model used to predict probability of landsliding using globally available geospatial variables was proposed by `Nowicki Jessee et al. (2018) <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2017JF004494>`_.
 The level of shaking is characterised by Peak Ground Velocity , :math:`PGV`.
-Slope steepness affects slope stability, and here, the topographic slope, :math:`slope`, has been dervide from the median elevation value from the Global Multi-resolution Terrain Elevation Data
-(`Danielson and Gesch, 2011 <https://pubs.usgs.gov/of/2011/1073/>`_).
+Slope steepness affects slope stability, and here, the topographic slope, :math:`slope`, has been dervide from the median elevation value from the 7.5 arc sec Global Multi-resolution Terrain Elevation Data (`Danielson and Gesch, 2011 <https://pubs.usgs.gov/of/2011/1073/>`_).
 The model uses lithology, as a proxy for the strength of the shaken material.
 The global lithology map is available in `Hartman and Moosdort, 2012 <https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2012GC004370>`_.
 Slope stability is further controlled by the composite strength of the soil-vegetation root matrix.
 The Globcover 2009 data, available at 300-m resolution and separated into 20 classes has been used.
 More details on this database is available in `Arino et al. (2012) <https://doi.pangaea.de/10.1594/PANGAEA.787668>`_.
 Finally, the Compound Topographic Index, :math:`CTI`,